Late Teething sign of intelligence: Benefits of late teething

 As anxious parents waiting for that first tooth to pop through, it’s normal to wonder – when can we expect those first pearly whites to make their debut?
 Well, there’s a pretty wide range for when babies get their first tooth.
 Most sprout their inaugural tooth sometime between 4 and 7 months of age.

 According to the American Academy of Pediatrics,(AAP), 6 months is the average age for a baby’s first tooth to emerge.
-But it’s still considered normal and healthy for teething to start a little earlier, say around 3 or 4 months, or later, closer to their first birthday.
+But it’s still considered totally normal and healthy for teething to start a little earlier, say around 3 or 4 months, or later, closer to their first birthday.

 Those first teeth to arrive on the scene are usually the lower central incisors, the two bottom front teeth.
 And they typically come through in pairs, so you’ll notice two teeth at once during that exciting first teething milestone!
 Once the lower incisors break through, upper incisors and first molars often follow soon after.